New obstructions to symplectic embeddings: On holomorphic curves in dimension four

 and

-These trivialization along closed Reeb orbits will be used throughout, see Remark \ref{chernclass} below.
+These trivialization along closed Reeb orbits will be used throughout, see Section \ref{finer} below.

-It follows from Theorem 2 of \cite{schl} that for $S>\sqrt{2}$ the ellipsoid $E(1/S,1)$ can be symplectically embedded into the interior of $B^4(1)$ and hence $\CC P^2(R)$.
+Now for $S>\sqrt{2}$ it follows from Theorem 2 of \cite{schl} that the ellipsoid $E(1/S,1)$ can be symplectically embedded into the interior of $B^4(1)$ and hence $\CC P^2(R)$.
 For a fixed degree $d$ we now fix such an embedding of $E(1/S,1)$ for an $S$ satisfying

 In what follows, we will denote $E(1/S,1)$ by $E$ and will identify $E$ with its image in $\CC P^2(R)$.